 Day 11: Fly to Paro, Bhutan

-Transfer to the airport in time for flight to Paro.
-(Generally, the flights tend to be in the morning but some days the flights could be in early afternoon.
-If the flight is in the afternoon, you have a free morning to yourself to stroll in Bhaktapur.)
+Transfer to the airport in time for your flight to Paro.
+(Generally, the flights tend to be in the morning but, on some days, flights could be in the early afternoon.
+If the flight is in the afternoon, you have a free morning to yourself to stroll in Bhaktapur).

 A spectacular 40-minutes mountain flight (with views of many of the highest peaks of the world that include Everest) will take you to the emerald-green Paro Valley.
 Meet our Bhutanese guide and transfer to your hotel.
 Later visit Paro Rinphung Dzong, an imposing fortress built in the 17th century.
 It is the administrative seat of the Paro district that also houses a state monastic community.
 Take a walk across the ancient cantilevered bridge and stroll in the small and charming Paro township.
 As per available time, we will also tour other sights in Paro.
 Overnight in Paro.

 Day 12: Paro - Punakha

-Following a short tour in Paro, drive through the countryside for about an hour to Thimphu.
-Before reaching Thimphu, we will take a diversion and continue uphill for another forty-five minutes to spectacular Dochula pass (10,200ft), which offers astounding panoramic views of the Eastern Himalayan range.
-After lunch, the roads descend through ever changing vegetation with good views into relatively low altitude of Punakha & Wangdue valley located at about 1350m (4500ft) with semi tropical climate, where oranges, mangoes, bananas and even cactuses can be seen.
-Upon arrival, enjoy a half-hour walk through fields and villages to Chimi Lhakhang monastery and fertility temple dedicated to Lama Drukpa Kuenley, a Tibetan Buddhist saint known popularly as “the divine madman” Overnight hotel in Punakha/Wangdue valley.
+Following a short tour in Paro, we shall drive through the countryside for about an hour to Thimphu.
+Before reaching Thimphu, we will take a diversion and continue uphill for another forty-five minutes to the Dochu La pass (10,200ft).
+Dochu La Pass offers astounding panoramic views of the Eastern Himalayan range.
+After lunch, we shall descend through ever-changing vegetation into the relatively low altitude of Punakha & Wangdue valley.
+Punakha and Wangdue are located at about 1350m (4500ft) and enjoy a semi-tropical climate where oranges, mangoes, bananas, and even cactuses grow.
+Upon arrival, enjoy a half-hour walk through fields and villages to Chimi Lhakhang monastery and fertility temple dedicated to Lama Drukpa Kuenley, a Tibetan Buddhist saint popularly known as 'The divine madman'.
+Overnight in Punakha/Wangdue.

 Day 13: In Punakha & Wangdue valley